 Health Conditions Related to Genetic Changes

 Very long-chain acyl-CoA dehydrogenase deficiency

 Variants (also known as mutations) in the ACADVL gene have been found to cause very long-chain acyl-CoA dehydrogenase (VLCAD) deficiency.
 Many of these variants change single protein building blocks (amino acids) in the VLCAD enzyme.
 Other variants delete part of the ACADVL gene or create a premature stop signal in the instructions for making VLCAD.
-These mutations lead to a change in the enzyme's structure, severely reducing or eliminating its activity.
+These variants lead to a change in the enzyme's structure, severely reducing or eliminating its activity.
 As a result, very little functional enzyme is produced.

 With a shortage (deficiency) of functional VLCAD enzyme, very-long chain fatty acids are not broken down properly.
 As a result, these fats are not converted to energy, which can lead to signs and symptoms of this disorder such as the lack of energy (lethargy) and low blood sugar (hypoglycemia).
 Very long-chain fatty acids or partially metabolized fatty acids may build up in tissues and damage the heart, liver, and muscles.
 This abnormal buildup causes the other signs and symptoms of VLCAD deficiency.More About This Health Condition